MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/webapi-tutorial.md

 # Tutorial: Use portal Web API

-In this tutorial, you will setup a web page and custom web template that will use the Web API to read, write, update and delete records from the contact table.
+In this tutorial, you'll set up a webpage and custom web template that will use the Web API to read, write, update, and delete records from the contact table.

 > [!Note]
 > You can change the column names, or use a different table, while following the steps in this example.

-## Step 1 - Create site settings
+## Step 1.
+Create site settings

 Before you can use the portals Web API, you have to enable the required site settings with the Portal Management app.
 The site settings depend on the table that you want to use when interacting with the Web API.